wtlow003/recommendation-systems/README.md

 # EXAMPLES:
 # top-10 recommendations for pet supplies, using ER-CBF
-# only first two args is necessarily, the rest are optional, with default path set
+# only first three(3) args is necessary, the rest are optional
 python3 src/train.py \
 --category=Pet_Supplies \
 --algorithm=er-cbf \